db0/Dune-CCG-for-OCTGN/README.markdown

 -------

 - More testing of multiplayer setup.
 It *should* work OK for four player (if they remember to disable the inverted table), but without more testing I won't know.
+- Make it so that Nexus events lose a deferment token during Opening Interval